wri/carbon-budget/readme.md

 that are actually being changed.

-### Modifying the model
+### Other modifications to the model
 It is recommended that any changes to the model be tested in a local Docker instance before running on an EC2 instance.
-I like to output files to test folders with dates 20219999 because that is clearly not a real run date.
+I like to output files to test folders on s3 with dates 20219999 because that is clearly not a real run date.
 A standard development route is:

 1) Make changes to a single model script and run using the single processor option on a single tile (easiest for debugging) in local Docker.

 2) Run single script on a few representative tiles using a single processor in local Docker.

-3) Run single script on a few representative tiles using multiple processor option.
+3) Run single script on a few representative tiles using multiple processor option in local Docker.

-4) Run the single script from the master script on a few representative tiles using multiple processor option to confirm that changes work when using master script.
+4) Run the master script on a few representative tiles using multiple processor option in local Docker to confirm that changes work when using master script.

 5) Run single script on a few representative tiles using multiple processors on EC2 instance (need to commit and push changes to GitHub first).